 Future Food Today: A SPACE10 Cookbook

 Future Food Today is SPACE10’s first cookbook, co-developed with our good friends Barkas.
-The result of months spent testing recipes from our Test Kitchen at home and abroad, it’s a tangible vision for what the sustainable kitchen of tomorrow may look like.
-Uniting technology, science and food, Future Food Today is a collection of sustainable recipes that keep both people and planet in mind.
+The result of months spent testing recipes from our test kitchen at home and abroad, it’s a tangible vision for what the sustainable kitchen of tomorrow may look like.
+Uniting technology, science and food, Future Food Today is a collection of sustainable recipes that keep both people and the planet in mind.

 Why Future Food Today?

 We created this book to close the gap between future food trends and what actually happens in people’s kitchens.
 Future Food Today strives to bring out a positive vision for the future of food, and aims to give people the recipe to take action.

 Although we cannot predict the future, we know that the way we consume and produce food must drastically change if we hope to make it better.
 Future Food Today’s recipes try to tackle this problem by staying away from unsustainable sources of protein and basing meals around micro-algae, insects and other ingredients that are easy on the environment and delicious.

 Ultimately, we created this book to inspire ourselves and others to get curious in the kitchen, and to motivate us to take action through our food choices.
 At once aspirational and practical, we hope to give readers the tools they need to experiment with sustainable, healthy and delicious recipes in their own kitchens.

 Some of the recipes call for ingredients you may not have seen before, like insects or algae; others are good old kitchen classics.
 We wanted to engage as many people as possible in this conversation, from well-seasoned gourmandes to aspirational foodies.
 It really is a book for everyone, as long as you have a curious mind and an interest in exploring a more sustainable future.